Date

 Confabulation vs lying

 Confabulation is not lying.
 Damage to the function of the frontal lobes of the brain means that a child or young person with FASD may make things up that are not true.
-When they are confused or have forgotten what happened, they may say something that suits the situation or what they think is expected of them.
+When they are confused or have forgotten what happened, they may say something that suits the situation or they think is expected of them.
 They can have difficulty basing what they say on reality and checking it against evidence.

 Useful resources